luckyj-lab/code1/README.md

-# code1
-Data Analyst / Data Scientist Portfolio
+#  Data Mining for Profitable Apps in the Apple and Google store                                              Market